Kevin the Teenager: Personality

 As a teenager, wearing a baseball cap backward and with his red hair flopping over his face, Kevin is rude to his despairing parents, frequently shouting "I hate you, I wish I'd never been born!" at them, and insisting that everything is "so unfair!"
 In one sketch, when his father asks him to wash his car, Kevin ends up taking the entire day to complete the task due to his inability to get out of bed before noon and an apparent allergy to work, and in another sketch, though wide awake, he made the most primitive of attempts at tidying his room when required to do so.
 The character is also heavily dictated by peer pressure, and was seen in various other sketches trying to sound like Ali G, or Liam Gallagher.

-His best friend is another teenage boy named Perry Carter (played by the actress Kathy Burke, and based on an early character Burke portrayed on various Channel 4 shows).
+His best friend is another teenage boy named Perry Carter (played by the actress Kathy Burke, and based on "Perry The Pre-pubescent Schoolboy" who Burke portrayed on Channel 4 chat show, The Last Resort).
 They starred in a 2000 feature film, Kevin & Perry Go Large.

 The sketches suggest that teenage boys are always very polite to all parents except their own.
 Kevin and Perry heap immense amounts of abuse on their own respective parents (though Perry shouts at his down the phone rather than face-to-face) yet are very polite to each other's parents.
 In one sketch, Kevin's plans to host a party go wrong and ends with the house being trashed.
 Despite his frequent declarations of hatred towards his parents, Kevin ends up crying whilst his long-suffering mother gives him a much-needed hug.

 Aside from playing video games, Kevin's one aim in life is to lose his virginity, or at least to prove that he has a girlfriend.
 From boasting about the (imagined) joys of sex to placing the nozzle of a vacuum cleaner to his neck to look as though he has received a love bite, he is determined to prove that he has "done it".
 He eventually does lose his virginity during a drunken party in the final episode of Harry Enfield and Chums.
 The following morning, he wakes up transformed into a nice, polite and helpful young man.
 This is however later revealed to be a dream by his mother in the first of the two Christmas specials, with Kevin still behaving as before.
 Kevin and Perry both eventually lose their virginity in Ibiza in Kevin & Perry Go Large.